Asabeneh/30-Days-Of-JavaScript/readMe.md

 2 is greater than 3: false
 ```
 ### String Methods
 Everything in JavaScript is an object.
 A string is a primitive data type that means we can not modify once it is created.
 The string object has many string methods.
-There are differnt string methods that can help us to work with strings.
+There are different string methods that can help us to work with strings.

 1. *length*: The string *length* method returns the number of characters in a string included empty space.
   **Example:**